 Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

-Our research and testing found that the best multi-line phone system for a small or medium-sized business is the 12-line Nextiva X-885 phone system, due to its HD call quality, powerful 4.3″ LCD color display, and its reasonable price tag of $189.99 upfront.
+Our independent research found that the 12-line Nextiva X-885 is the best multi-line phone system for a small or medium-sized business, due to its HD call quality, powerful 4.3″ LCD color display, and a reasonable price tag of $190 upfront.

 Read on to learn how the top multi-line phone systems compare on price, features, and functionality – and to find out which type of office phone system is able to best match your business’s needs.